Jimmie Corns

-Jimmie Corns is a former American football coach.
+Jimmie Corns is an American former football coach.
 He was the head football coach at Bethel College in North Newton, Kansas for five seasons, from 1972 to 1976, compiling a record of 18–28.

 Corns coached at Hiawatha High School in Hiawatha, Kansas and then was the head football coach at Highland Community College in Highland, Kansas for one season, in 1971, leading his team to a record of 1–8.